 Those who have not used Linux before, the new release of Ubuntu may be uneventful.
-But installing free, open source Ubuntu as my secondary OS (having Ubuntu and Windows in dual boot) was probably one of the smartest I did when I upgraded to a 64 bit machine a couple years ago (I was curious and wanted to brush up on Linux as well).
+But installing free, open-source Ubuntu as my secondary OS (having Ubuntu and Windows in dual boot) was probably one of the smartest I did when I upgraded to a 64-bit machine a couple of years ago (I was curious and wanted to brush up on Linux as well).

 I have moved from 10.10 to 11.04 (which introduced Unity user interface which combines search and dock functions in one) and finally to 11.10 (which refreshed the login screen with LightDM and tweaked the Unity to be more streamline.
 It felt lighter too), I can’t wait to move to 12.04 next week.

 We are sorry that this post was not useful for you!